nikitavoloboev/data/README.md

 This is my personal wiki where I share [everything I know](sharing/everything-I-know.md) about this world in form of an [online wiki](https://wiki.nikiv.dev) built with [Docusaurus](https://docusaurus.io) on [GitHub](https://github.com/nikitavoloboev/knowledge).

-If this is your first time visiting this wiki, take a look [here](meta/meta.md) as it describes this wiki, its structure and goals.
+If this is your first time visiting this wiki, take a look [here](https://wiki.nikiv.dev/meta/) as it describes this wiki, its structure and goals.

-Below are [notes](https://github.com/nikitavoloboev/knowledge/blob/main/SUMMARY.md) & their relations visualized.
+Below are my notes & their relations visualized.

 ![](https://i.imgur.com/SbhfKGm.png)